My name is Jalissa Schmidt. I am a multi-racial member of the Acho Dene Koe First Nation, being Dene, El Salvadorian, and Irish.

 My path is one of decolonizing myself and the world around me.
-I am grateful to have connection to my ancestry through family and community, especially knowing that it is a rare experience for urbanized Indigenous Peoples.
+I am grateful to have connection to my ancestry through family and my local community, especially knowing that it is a rare experience for urbanized Indigenous Peoples.

 With my experience, I add another layer of perspective and representation to the 1.8+ million ways of being Indigenous.
 Our diverse voices collaborating to honour each other, our communities, and future generations.